esteinig/sccion/README.md

 `SCCion` is a genotyping toolkit for *Staphylococcus aureus* sequence data.
 It provides two common analysis methods:

 1. fast whole genome typing from assemblies similar to `Kleborate`
-2. parallelized read-to-assembly and read-genotyping pipeline in `Nextflow`
+2. distributed read-to-assembly and genotyping pipeline in `Nextflow`

 `SCCion` combines a variety of databases sourced from many different open-source projects.
 Please make sure to have a look at the `Citations` section to see who to thank for their efforts in creating the databases used by `SCCion`.